🐕 Can a Chihuahua be a Service Dog? (and How to Train Them)

 There are very very few exceptions when it comes to service Chihuahuas.
 However, places of worship including churches, temples, synagogues, and mosques are not required to allow a service Chihuahua to enter though we would always recommend asking them to be sure.
 Private clubs are also not required by law to allow your service Chihuahua to enter.

-The Benefit of a Chihuahua Service Dog Vest
+The benefits of a Chihuahua service dog vest

 If you decide to get your Chihuahua service dog a vest, it can be extremely helpful not only at making entry into various establishments easier, but it can also help to alert those around you not to interact with the Chihuahua and to make them aware of the dog’s job.
 This is particularly helpful in situations where your service Chihuahua may be trained as an epilepsy alert dog as people may misconstrue their behavior as fussiness or troublemaking as opposed to them doing exactly what they are trained to do.

 There are a few different methods that can be used to train a Chihuahua to be a service dog.
 But before you even think of beginning training you need to consider the following:

 Any potential service dog needs to prove that they are capable of the job you intend to train them for.
 Therefore the following personality traits are an absolute must before you can begin training: